A hand holding a round shape with an IP location pin above it

 There are two ways to change your IP address:

-• To change your IP permanently, you can file a request with your internet service provider;
+• To change your IP permanently, you can file a request with your ISP;

 • To change your IP temporarily, use a VPN.
 As soon as you connect to a VPN server, the IP address changes to that of the server.
-As long as you’re using a VPN, you’ll have an IP that’s different from your actual IP address.
+So long as you’re using a VPN, you’ll have an IP different from your actual IP address.

 How do I know if my IP is leaking?